- National Statistic: yes

 The current budget balance or deficit is the gap between current expenditure and current receipts (while including capital consumption).

 Current expenditure is spending on government activities including social benefits, interest payments and other government department spending (excluding spending on capital assets).

 Current receipts or revenue

 Current receipts or revenue are income mainly from taxes (for example, VAT, income and Corporation Tax) but also include interest, dividend and rent income and payment for services provided.

 The devolved administrations are the governments associated with the devolved legislatures of Scotland, Wales and Northern Ireland – namely the Scottish Government, Welsh Government and Northern Ireland Executive.

 European System of Accounts 2010 (ESA 2010)

 The UK financial year runs from the start of April to the end of March in the following calendar year.
 Data on the country and regional public sector finances are presented on a financial year basis.
-In the country and regional public sector finances bulletin, the financial year commencing April 2020 and ending March 2021 would be represented as financial year ending (FYE) 2021.
+For example, in the country and regional public sector finances bulletin, the financial year commencing April 2020 and ending March 2021 would be represented as financial year ending (FYE) 2021.